Md-Sikanderr/Data-Analysis-Project-1/README.md

-# SQL-PROJECT-1
+# Data analysis-PROJECT-1
-This is my first SQL project on video games sales, for which i used MySQL workbench.
+This is my first data analysis project.In order to do analysis i used MySQL WORKBENCH AND Power BI desktop.